-- (a) Determines the residential facility has demonstrated a pattern of serious noncompliance or a violation poses a substantial risk to the health and safety of residents; or - (b) Is ordering placement of a monitor or initiating proceedings to refuse to renew or revoke the license in accordance with, as applicable, paragraph (H)(1)(b), (H)(1)(c), or (H)(1)(d) of this rule. - (ii) When a suspension of admissions is ordered before providing an opportunity for adjudication pursuant to Chapter 119. of the Revised Code, the process set forth in section 5123.19 of the Revised Code shall be followed. - (iii) The department shall send a copy of the order suspending admissions to the county board where the residential facility is located. - (iv) The licensee subject to the suspension of admissions shall send written notice to each individual served at the residential facility, the individual's guardian if the individual is an adult for whom a guardian has been appointed, or the individual's parent or guardian if the individual is a minor, within three working days of its notification from the department that a suspension of admissions has been imposed on the facility.
+- (b) Is ordering placement of a monitor or initiating proceedings to refuse to renew or revoke the license in accordance with, as applicable, paragraph (G)(1)(b), (G)(1)(c), or (G)(1)(d) of this rule. - (ii) When a suspension of admissions is ordered before providing an opportunity for adjudication pursuant to Chapter 119. of the Revised Code, the process set forth in section 5123.19 of the Revised Code shall be followed. - (iii) The department shall send a copy of the order suspending admissions to the county board where the residential facility is located. - (iv) The licensee subject to the suspension of admissions shall send written notice to each individual served at the residential facility, the individual's guardian if the individual is an adult for whom a guardian has been appointed, or the individual's parent or guardian if the individual is a minor, within three working days of its notification from the department that a suspension of admissions has been imposed on the facility.
 The notice shall contain information regarding the reason for the suspension of admissions and how the individual, parent, or guardian can obtain additional information regarding the suspension of admissions.
-The licensee shall send a copy of the notice to the department. - (v) Provided the suspension of admissions is not imposed in conjunction with proceedings to revoke the license, the licensee may submit a plan of correction in accordance with the process set forth in paragraph (E)(3)(b) of this rule. - (vi) The department may lift the suspension of admissions when the department determines that the citation that formed the basis for the order has been corrected.
+The licensee shall send a copy of the notice to the department. - (v) Provided the suspension of admissions is not imposed in conjunction with proceedings to revoke the license, the licensee may submit a plan of correction in accordance with the process set forth in paragraph (E)(3) of this rule. - (vi) The department may lift the suspension of admissions when the department determines that the citation that formed the basis for the order has been corrected.